ABOUT Climate Signals

 Engaging NYC in the climate conversation

-Climate Signals, a citywide outdoor installation by artist Justin Brice Guariglia, consists of ten solar-powered highway signs flashing text that draws passers-by into the climate conversation.
-Presented by the Climate Museum, in partnership with the Mayor’s Office — Climate Policy and Programs, the exhibition runs from September 1 through November 6.
+Climate Signals was a citywide outdoor installation by artist Justin Brice Guariglia.
+The exhibition consisted of ten solar-powered highway signs flashing text to draw passers-by into the climate conversation.
+Climate Signals was presented by the Climate Museum in partnership with the Mayor’s Office — Climate Policy and Programs, and it ran from September 1 - November 6.

-Signs are located across all five boroughs of New York City, celebrating the diversity of the City in their placement.
-Each sign will feature languages commonly spoken in its neighborhood.
+Signs were located across all five boroughs of New York City, to celebrate the diversity of the City with their placement.
+Each sign featured languages commonly spoken in its neighborhood.

-Eighteen programmatic partners, including social justice organizations, scientific research consortia, local environmental advocacy groups, established museums, and more, will co-present events at or near the exhibition sites to build understanding of and engagement with climate change.
-This programming ensures that the work has a meaningful impact on civic culture and community life.
+Eighteen programmatic partners, including social justice organizations, scientific research consortia, local environmental advocacy groups, established museums, and more, co-presented events at or near the exhibition sites to build understanding of and engagement with climate change.
+This programming ensured that the work had a meaningful impact on civic culture and community life.

-Climate Signals breaks the climate silence, encouraging thought, dialogue, and action to address the greatest challenge of our time.
+Climate Signals was designed to break the climate silence and encourage thought, dialogue, and action to address the greatest challenge of our time.

 AboUT THE ARTIST

 Justin Brice Guariglia